 The Soldier can move (and capture) forward, left or right.
 While inside the enemy fortress, Soldiers can also move diagonally along the lines.

-moves like Chariots, but can only move by leaping over an intervening piece, called a "screen".
+The Cannon moves like a Chariot, but can only move by leaping over an intervening piece, called a "screen".
 Cannons may neither capture other Cannons nor use other Cannons as screens.
-While inside the opponent's fortress, Cannons can also jump along the diagonal lines.
+While inside the opponent’s fortress, Cannons can also jump along the diagonal lines.

 The Mandarin must stay confined to the fortress, and can only move along the lines.